 Toespraak minister Ollongren bij Nationale herdenking 80 jaar D-day

-Toespraak van minister Ollongren (Defensie) bij de Nationale herdenking van 80 jaar D-day in Arromanches-les-Bains.
+Toespraak van minister Ollongren (Defensie) bij de Nationale herdenking van 80 jaar D-day in Arromanches-les-Bains in juni 2024.
+De toespraak is alleen in het Engels beschikbaar.

 Monsieur le Ministre, Monsieur le Maire, Mesdames et Messieurs,